-- Supply of Machinery (Safety) Regulations 2008, as amended by the Supply of Machinery (Safety) (Amendment) Regulations 2011 – these regulations require all machines placed on the market in the EU to carry a CE mark as described by the European Machinery Directive 2006/42/EC
+The Supply of Machinery (Safety) Regulations 2008, amended by the Supply of Machinery (Safety) (Amendment) Regulations 2011, forms the cornerstone of machinery safety in the UK.
+These regulations mandate that all machines introduced to the European market bear the CE mark, in compliance with the European Machinery Directive 2006/42/EC.

 - A system of conformity assessment must be in place.

-- The machine must satisfy the relevant Essential Health and Safety Requirements of the Machinery Directive, to the state of the art.
+- Machines must adhere to the Essential Health and Safety Requirements of the Machinery Directive, reflecting the latest industry standards.

-- The machine must be accompanied by a Declaration of Conformity (DoC).
+- Each machine should be accompanied by a Declaration of Conformity (DoC).

-- The machine must be accompanied by user instructions in the language of the end user.
+- User instructions must be provided in the language of the end user.